 You can also put the keyword at the start or at the end of the domain name.

 The only problem with my favourite tool, Lean Domain Search, is that it focuses on dot.com domains.
 Dot Coms are definitely the best domain names to buy but if you're happy enough to choose a non-dot.com domain, try Panabee.
 This tool offers suggestions like “add -icous” or “add -ie” to domain names to find available ones.
-It also lists .co, .org, and quite a few other top level domain extensions.
+It also lists .co, .org, and quite a few other domain extensions.

 Brandbucket offers a service beyond the registration of domain names.
 It offers a brand package – premium domain names with logos and marketing materials.
 BrandBucket lets you tick both the premium domain and logo off the list at the same time.